 The fee will either be a percentage of the amount you borrow i.e between 0.5 to 2% or a flat fee.

-It is better to avoid brokers who charge higher upfront fees, but instead work on a success only basis meaning you pay if you only successfully organise the loan.
+It is better to avoid brokers who charge higher upfront fees, but instead, work on a success-only basis meaning you pay if you only successfully organize the loan.

-Accelerated Finance is a fee free broker, we only get paid from the lender once the finance is complete.
+Accelerated Finance is a fee-free broker, we only get paid by the lender once the finance is complete.
 You can get started here by completing our simple form.
 We will then get in touch to arrange an introductory call.

 Loan Drawdown Fees

 Also known as an admin or assessment fee, usually is around £295-£395, but can vary depending on the number of properties.

 A redemption fee is when your loan is repaid and covers the remove the legal charge of the property and is around £120

 There are lenders who charge an exit fee between 1-2% but at Accelerated Finance we generally avoid working with lenders who charge exit fees

 Yet another administrative fee, but this covers the bank charges involved in transferring the funds from the lender to your conveyancing solicitor.
 This is around £25

 Interest rates on bridging loans start from 0.39% per month and can go up to as high as 1.5%.